kaush4l/Indigo/README.md

 OR

-go to reactjs folder and open command window.
+go to root folder and open command window.
 Then run
 >	npm start

 This is build the project and open the react project in localhost:3000

 ## Backend (Spring boot):

 ### Running using eclipse IDE.
 - Open Eclipse
-- Select import -> Add new Maven project -> Load backend folder of the project.
+- Select import -> Add new Maven project -> Load root folder of the project.
 - select pom.xml and click finish.
 - Once project is loaded, right click on project and run as → maven clean install.
 - Then right click on project and run as → maven build.